fortrabbit/blog/540-days-for-drupal8-install-guide.md

 published: true
 title:      "Our Drupal 8 install guide took 540 days"
 excerpt:    "What took us so long to come up with a Drupal 8 install guide."
-lead:       "Why it took us such a crazy long time to write an <a href='https://help.fortrabbit.com/install-drupal-8'>install guide for Drupal 8</a>."
+lead:       "Why it took us such a crazy long time to write an install guide for Drupal 8."
-image:      "drupal8-poster.gif"
+figure:
+  source: drupal8-poster.gif
 tag:
  - chronicles
 head: